jannikmi/multivar_horner/docs/3_optimal_factorisation.rst

 **NOTES:**

+* for the small polynomial examples in the current tests, the results were identical (in terms of #ops) with the approach of just trying one factorisation (further analysis needed)!
-* currently this approach seems to try all possible factorisations in most cases, because the heuristic in use is too optimistic (= brute force, improvements needed)
+* in some cases this approach currently is trying all possible factorisations, because the heuristic in use is too optimistic (= brute force, further analysis and improvements needed)
-* this requires MUCH more memory and computing time than just trying one factorisation (the number of possible factorisations is growing exponentially with the size of the polynomial!).
+* this requires MUCH more computational resources than just trying one factorisation (the number of possible factorisations is growing exponentially with the size of the polynomial!).
-* in the first test runs the results seemed to be identical (in terms of #ops) with the vanilla approach of just trying one factorisation!
-* in contrast to univariate polynomials there are possibly many optimal Horner factorisations of a multivariate polynomial. one could easily adapt this approach to find all optimal Horner factorisations
+* there are possibly many optimal Horner factorisations of a multivariate polynomial. one could easily adapt this approach to find all optimal Horner factorisations
 * even an optimal Horner factorisation must not be the globally minimal representation of a polynomial. there are possibly better types of factorisations and techniques: e.g. "algebraic factorisation", "common subexpression elimination"
+* there are multiple possible concepts of optimality (or minimality) of a polynomial